Brown University: The School of Engineering

 Established in 1847, Brown's engineering program is the oldest in the Ivy League and the third oldest civilian engineering program in the country.
 (Note: The program was preceded by that of the Rensselaer Institute (1824) and Union College (1845)) In 1916, Brown's departments of electrical, mechanical, and civil engineering were merged into a single Division of Engineering.
 In 2010 the division was elevated to a School of Engineering.

 Engineering at Brown is especially interdisciplinary.
 The school is organized without the traditional departments or boundaries found at most schools and follows a model of connectivity between disciplines—including biology, medicine, physics, chemistry, computer science, the humanities, and the social sciences.
 The school practices an innovative clustering of faculties in which engineers team with non-engineers to bring a convergence of ideas.

 Student teams have launched two CubeSats with the support of the School of Engineering.
 Brown Space Engineering developed EQUiSat a 1U satellite, and another interdisciplinary team developed SBUDNIC a 3U satellite.

 IE Brown Executive MBA Dual Degree Program

-Since 2009, Brown has developed an Executive MBA program in conjunction with one of the leading Business Schools in Europe, IE Business School in Madrid.
-This relationship has since strengthened resulting in both institutions offering a dual degree program.
-In this partnership, Brown provides its traditional coursework while IE provides most of the business-related subjects making a differentiated alternative program to other Ivy League's EMBAs.
+Since 2009, Brown has developed an Executive MBA program in conjunction with one of the leading business schools in Europe, IE Business School in Madrid.
+This relationship has since strengthened, resulting in both institutions offering a dual degree program.
+In this partnership, Brown provides its traditional coursework, while IE provides most of the business-related subjects, making a differentiated alternative program to other Ivy League EMBAs.
 The cohort typically consists of 25–30 EMBA candidates from some 20 countries.
-Classes are held in Providence, Madrid, Cape Town and Online.
+Classes are held in Providence, Madrid, Cape Town and online.

 Pembroke Hall (1897) houses the administrative offices of the Pembroke Center for Teaching and Research on Women.